 Repeating a Course

-Graduate students may retake courses that have not met the scholastic standards of the Graduate School.
+Graduate students may retake courses that have not met the scholastic standards of Michigan Tech’s Graduate School.

 Students who receive GI Bill benefits cannot be certified for or receive compensation for repeating a course they have previously passed.
 For more information, please see the School Certifying Official in the Registrar's Office.